djkeh/resume/docs/English.md

 ### Supercell (Settlement Team)

-Kakaopay is the simple payment service which has 22.5 accumulated users, 2.4 million partners and 1 trillion monthly turnover.
+Kakaopay is the simple payment service which has 22.5 million accumulated users, 2.4 million partners and 1 trillion monthly turnover.
 Our role is to design and develop the settlement platform that deals with almost every payment transaction data.

 #### Unified Settlement Platform *(Now - Apr 2018)*